-- 4. Sick Leave--Application Leave Form SU 628 (R/180) is used also to request sick leave.
+Application Leave Form SU 628 (R/180) is used also to request sick leave.
 Sick leave is leave with pay granted an employee who is suffering from an illness or disability which prevents the performance of usual duties or which requires medical, dental, or optical consultation or treatment.
-Sick leave is granted each employee in accordance with policies approved by the Board of Supervisors, with relevant State Statutes, or with Civil Service regulations, whichever are applicable. - a.
+Sick leave is granted each employee in accordance with policies approved by the Board of Supervisors, with relevant State Statutes, or with Civil Service regulations, whichever are applicable. a.
 The earning of sick leave shall be based on the equivalent of years of full-time State service and shall be creditable at the end of each calendar month or pay period in accordance with the general schedule (See Section 4.11B3).
-If a contract period is

-- less than twelve months but not nine, ten, or eleven months, a proportionate rate shall be used. - b.
+If a contract period is less than twelve months but not nine, ten, or eleven months, a proportionate rate shall be used. b.
 No academic employee shall be credited with sick leave for the calendar month of initial employment, during any calendar month in which the employee has been on leave without pay for ten or more working days, or while serving in the military forces.
 No classified or unclassified employee shall be credited with sick leave for any overtime hour, for any hour of leave without pay, or while on leave with pay.
-Sick leave as is earned by an employee on leave with pay or without pay will be credited to the employee at the time of return to active duty. - c.
+Sick leave as is earned by an employee on leave with pay or without pay will be credited to the employee at the time of return to active duty. c.
 Unused sick leave earned by an employee shall be carried forward to succeeding years without limitation.
-When an employee moves from one State agency to another, accumulated sick leave is forwarded to the receiving agency for credit to the employee. - d.
+When an employee moves from one State agency to another, accumulated sick leave is forwarded to the receiving agency for credit to the employee. d.
 The minimum charge for sick leave for academic personnel shall be four hours (one half day).
 If the employee is away for more than a half day, leave shall be charged in hour increments to the nearest hour.
-The minimum charge for classified employees and for unclassified employees other than academic personnel shall be one-half hour. - e.
-If any employee has exhausted all sick, annual and compensatory leave, an appointing authority may advance sick leave in an amount not to exceed twenty-two working days. - (1) The value of any advanced sick leave which has not been repaid at the time of the employee's separation from service for cause other than disability, death, or retirement shall be withheld from the final pay check or repaid in cash to the appointing authority unless the employee is moving to another State agency, in which case the advanced sick leave shall be forwarded to the receiving agency. - (2) Upon separation caused by disability, death, or retirement, all advanced sick leave shall be cancelled. - f.
-Upon death or retirement of an academic or unclassified employee, sick leave accrued shall be computed and the value thereof shall be paid to the employee or to the employee's estate. - (1) Such payment shall not exceed the value of twenty-five working days. - (2) Computation shall be on the basis of a five-day week and four-week month for personnel not employed on twelve-month contracts; it shall be on the basis of a five-day week and fifty-two week year for twelve month employees. - (3) The rate of pay shall be the base rate the employee is receiving at the time of termination. - 5.
-Maternity Leave--Maternity leave is leave without pay granted an employee when pregnancy or postpartum condition of the employee prevents the performance of usual duties. - a.
-An employee may use accrued sick leave or annual leave for maternity purposes. - b.
-Use of sick leave or annual leave for a postpartum condition is limited to six weeks unless a physician certifies the employee's inability to return to work at that time. - 6.
-Civil, Emergency, and Special-An employee shall be given time off without loss of pay, annual leave, or sick leave when: - a. performing jury duty;
+The minimum charge for classified employees and for unclassified employees other than academic personnel shall be one-half hour.

+- e.
+Upon death or retirement of an academic or unclassified employee, sick leave accrued shall be computed and the value thereof shall be paid to the employee or to the employee's estate. - (1) Such payment shall not exceed the value of twenty-five working days. - (2) Computation shall be on the basis of a five-day week and four-week month for personnel not employed on twelve-month contracts; it shall be on the basis of a five-day week and fifty-two week year for twelvemonth employees. - (3) The rate of pay shall be the base rate the employee is receiving at the time of termination.